Inference on a Distribution from Noisy Draws: Appendix

-for some $\eta>0$.
 The only obstacle that now prevents us from proceeding with an expansion as we did under Assumption~\ref{ass:cdf}.A is that the bound \eqref{DerivativesH3} is restricted to a neighborhood around zero.

-To complete the proof we argue that the restriction that $\delta\in(-\eta, \eta)$ relaxes sufficiently fast as $m$ grows.
+To complete the derivation of the bias we argue that the restriction that $\delta \in (-\eta,\eta)$ relaxes sufficiently fast as $m$ grows.
 We do so as follows.
-First, note that we still have
+Note, first, that, by Markov's inequality,